kivymd/KivyMD/README.md

-The project's goal is to approximate Google's [Material Design spec](https://material.io/design/introduction/) as close as possible without sacrificing ease of use or application performance.
+The project's goal is to approximate Google's [Material Design spec](https://material.io/design/introduction/) as close as possible without sacrificing ease of use.
 This library is a fork of the [KivyMD project](https://gitlab.com/kivymd/KivyMD).
 We found the strength and brought this project to a new level.

-Currently we're in **beta** status, so things are changing all the time and we cannot promise any kind of API stability until the first version (1.0.0) is released.
-However it is safe to vendor now and make use of what's currently available.

 Join the project!
 Just fork the project, branch out and submit a pull request when your patch is ready.
 If any changes are necessary, we'll guide you through